 - Prosecution of hate crime - improving conviction rates, evidence gathering, and alternative approaches to sentencing;

-- Next steps for the enforcement and prevention - victim support, improving awareness, and educational priorities; and
+- Enforcement and prevention - victim support, improving awareness, and educational priorities; and

-- Hate Crime policy moving forward - options for reform following the review.
+- Hate Crime policy - options for reform following the review.